MattArnold/virtualnasfic2020/NASFiCnews.md

 753 members on Discord

-This was almost certainly the NASFiC with the most non-North American attendees, with 19 countries represented (according to Discord ribbon requests)!
+This was almost certainly the NASFiC with the most non-North American attendees, with 19 countries represented according to Discord ribbon requests!

 Vimeo data for the weekend: 16k impressions, 7,541 views, average time per view 27 min _(ed: I don't know how to interpret those numbers either, it's okay)_